mandana-mazaheri/COMP6971-CONP-concordia/README.md

 `CONP_Recommender --version`

-1. Make sure your git is properly congigured, the instruction is [here](https://docs.github.com/en/github/using-git/setting-your-username-in-git) and then run the python file, `conp-dataset_installation.py` on your system to have the whole installed [conp-dataset](https://github.com/CONP-PCNO/conp-dataset) on your machine.
+1. Make sure your git is properly congigured, the instruction is [here](https://docs.github.com/en/github/using-git/setting-your-username-in-git).

+2. Clone conp-dataset and set the path for the result

+`CONP_Recommender init`

 2. Initialize the database

 `CONP_Recommender install database`

 3. Use provenance-based recommender

 `CONP_Recommender recom prov`

 4. Use tag-based recommender

 `CONP_Recommender recom tag`

 5. If you want to update the conp-dataset run

-   `CONP_Recommender init`
+`CONP_Recommender update`